Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Background

 Neural Networks (NN) have demonstrated state-of-the-art performance in various tasks including Computer Vision (CV) and Natural Language Processing (NLP).
 Among numerous NN architectures, Long Short-term Memory (LSTM) networks \cite{lstm} have been a popular choice for tasks related to time series processing, for example, weather forecasting and sentiment prediction.

-In this work, we leverage the ability of LSTMs to learn temporal relationships in sequential data to estimate circuit fidelity with high accuracy.
-It is very easy to see that quantum circuits are in essence sequential gate operations that operate on qubit(s).
-There is an inherent temporal sequence in the execution of qubits.
-Furthermore, the fidelity of the entire circuit not only depends on the individual gate/qubit characteristics but also on how they interact with each other as the circuit progresses towards completion - much like words in a sentence or notes of a musical score.
-Since LSTMs are trained to recognize these types of temporal relationships, we use them to estimate circuit fidelity in this work.
-As to our knowledge, this is the first work that uses LSTM for fidelity estimation.
+We leverage the ability of LSTMs to learn temporal relationships in sequential data to estimate circuit fidelity.
+It is very easy to see that quantum circuits are essentially sequential gate operations applied on qubit(s).
+There is an inherent temporal sequence in the execution of the circuit on qubits.
+Furthermore, the fidelity of the entire circuit not only depends on the individual gate/qubit characteristics but also on how they interact with each other as the circuit progresses towards completion, much like words in a sentence or notes of a musical score.
+Since LSTMs are trained to recognize these temporal relationships, we use them to estimate circuit fidelity in our work.
+To our knowledge, this is the first work that uses LSTM for fidelity estimation.

-As figure \ref{2d_timeseries} shows, the x-axis can be used to indicate the timesteps of a QC from start to end, with each timestep modeled as a ``QC layer'' containing all the gates in the y-axis.
+As Fig. \ref{2d_timeseries} shows, the x-axis can be used to indicate the timesteps of a QC from start to end, with each timestep modeled as a ``QC layer'' containing all the gates in the y-axis.
 The layers act on the same set of qubits and have fixed widths, so the QC can be described as a two-dimensional time series with its width equal to the number of qubits in the circuit, and its length equal to the number of layers (sometimes referred to as the depth) of the circuit.